For most guys…men need a suit & tie.

 Certain dress shoes set themselves apart from the pack when it comes to broguing – the amount of decorative perforation.
 Perforations were originally invented centuries ago by men who wanted to let water escape the shoes more easily while treading across marshes.
 Now they're solely for display or fashion (not so appropriate for conservative settings or business events).

-Dress Shoes: 3rd Ranking Factor – Color
+Formal Vs Casual Shoes: 3rd Ranking Factor – Color